vippsas/vipps-developers/common-topics/redirects.md

 * Users closing Vipps immediately upon purchase.

-Because of this, Vipps recommends a stateless approach on the website that is supposed to be the end session.
+Because of this, Vipps recommends a stateless approach on the website that is supposed to be the end of the session.
 An example would a polling-based result handling from a value in the redirect URL.

-An example with iOS of how redirects should be handled.
+An example with iOS of how redirects should be handled:

 1. The user starts is in web session in the Chrome or Firefox web browser on a phone (not the default Safari browser).
 2. A Vipps purchase is started, with a redirect URL specified by the merchant.